 Involved from start to finish

-Our activities are divided into four phases:
+We divide our activities into four phases:

 Phase 1: Existing Condition + Preliminary Design

-Phase 2: Final Design (including license).
+Phase 2: Definitive Design (including planning permission)

 Stage 3: Construction Preparation + Price & Contract Formation